Eiffel Tower: Skip-the-Line Tickets, Hours, and Tips (Updated for 2026)

 Metro 9 (Trocadéro station)

 The Francophile's choice.
 When you leave the station and arrive at Trocadero Square, the tower appears before you in all its glory across the river.
-This is the classic spot for photos.
-From there, you descend through the gardens to the tower.
+It's a classic photo spot.

 (I.e.